Michigan Online Poker

 In other words, when legal Michigan poker sites arrive, it will be fully legal and regulated, which will help ensure the fairness of the games, the security of players’ funds and players’ protection against fraud.

 Yes.
-PokerStars launched its Michigan-facing app in January 2021, and BetMGM is also available as of March 2021.
+PokerStars launched its Michigan-facing app in January 2021, BetMGM launched in March 2021, and WSOP launched in March of 2022.

 You also have another option that you can explore, if you like.
 Sweepstakes poker sites exist as an alternative to real-money online poker.
 The most popular sweepstakes poker site is Global Poker, which welcomes players from Michigan and almost every other state in the US.